-These machines are operated with the use of hydraulics which controls it.
-Using a motor and pump system, it raises and lowers the arm and controls the tension of the blade and feed pressure as you perform the cut.
+These machines are operated with the use of hydraulics, which controls them.
+A motor and pump system raises and lowers the arm and controls the blade’s tension and feed pressure as you perform the cut.

-The horizontal band saw is configured to hold your workpiece still as its blade moves down through it, performing a straight and accurate cut.
+The horizontal band saw is configured to hold your workpiece still as its blade moves through it, performing a straight and accurate cut.
 Once the cut is complete, there is usually an automatic off switch that adds to the safety of this machine.
-This and other reasons are what makes the horizontal band saw one of the safer options for machinery in a workshop.
+This and other reasons make the horizontal band saw one of the safer options for machinery in a workshop.

-There are many intricate parts to a horizontal band saw, with some of the most important being:
+There are many intricate parts to a horizontal band saw, with some of the most important beings:

-- Blade – The blades of a band saw are crucial to how well the machine will perform a cut, the type of cut you’ll get, and the material in which it can work with.
+The blades of a band saw are crucial to how well the machine will perform a cut, the type of cut you’ll get, and the material it can work with.
 They require changing periodically depending on their wear and the task at hand.
 Changing the blade can be a tricky process, so it requires concentration and knowledge.

-- Table – This refers to where your workpiece is placed to perform the cut.
+The table refers to where your workpiece is placed to perform the cut.
 The band saw will hold your workpiece still while you lift the blade and move it down through the material.
-This cutting method is what differentiates from the vertical band saw which requires the operator to push the stock through the blade manually.
+This cutting method differentiates from the vertical band saw, requiring the operator to manually push the stock through the blade.

-- Guides – These are responsible for guiding the blade so that it performs a straight and accurate cut.
-You’ll need to constantly check and realign these guides so that your blade performs at its best.
+Guides are responsible for guiding the blade to perform a straight and accurate cut.
+You’ll need to constantly check and realign these guides so your blade performs at its best.

-- Dust collector – One of the biggest safety measures that a horizontal band saw has is its dust collection port.
-This allows you to keep your workshop and station clear from dust which can cause vision problems, enter into your respiratory system, or make the workplace slippery and unsafe.
+One of the most significant safety measures a horizontal band saw has is its dust collection port.
+This allows you to keep your workshop and station clear from dust which can cause vision problems, enter your respiratory system, or make the workplace slippery and unsafe.

-- Vise – This is what holds your workpiece into place as you perform the cut, so it’s crucial that this is tightened safely and securely.
+This holds your workpiece into place as you perform the cut, so you must tighten this safely and securely.

 How to Use a Horizontal Band Saw

-Horizontal band saws have been designed with simplicity and safety in mind, so their operation isn’t too difficult.
-It can be tricky at first to maneuver the machine through your stock and line up your cut correctly, but with a little practice, this machine offers consistent cuts in most heavy duty materials.
+Horizontal band saws have been designed with simplicity and safety in mind.
+So their operation is simple enough.
+It can be tricky to first maneuver the machine through your stock and line up your cut correctly, but with some practice, this machine offers consistent cuts in most heavy-duty materials.

 - Select the right blade for the job depending on the type of material you’re working with and its size.
 Install the blade referring to the manufacturer’s guidelines.

-- Set the vise of your band saw to the correct angle and then check again.
+- Then set your band saw’s vise to the correct angle and check again.

-- Mount your stock into the vise and double check that it has been secured safely and is not able to come free at any time during operation.
+- Mount your stock into the vise and double-check that it has been secured safely and cannot come free during operation.

-- Move the saw frame down so that it sits just above the workpiece, around a quarter of an inch.
+- Move the saw frame to sit just above the workpiece, around a quarter of an inch.
 Move the setting of the power feed weight to the lightest setting.

-- Turn the machine on, ensuring that you keep your hands as free from the blade as possible and remember safety procedures.
+- Turn the machine on, ensuring you keep your hands as free from the blade as possible, and remember safety procedures.